-(Siebel Campus) - Provides training in the technology and science of wort creation.
+(Doemens Campus spring / Siebel Campus fall) - Provides training in the technology and science of wort creation.
 Each critical factor in wort production, from barley growth to wort boiling and cooling, is explained in detail.
-Students will complete this 2-week module with a complete understanding of the effects of products and processes on this area of the brewing cycle.
+Students will complete this 2week module with a com-plete understanding of the effects of products and processes on this area of the brewing cycle.